saferpay/sndbx/texts/intro.md

 }
 ```

- If a transaction has already passed through the capture, the status is changed to **“CAPTURED”**:
+ If a transaction has already passed through, or does not need the capture, the status is changed to **“CAPTURED”**:

 ```json
 "Transaction": {